Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 QDMI consists of three components, namely:

-- the \ref client.h "client",
+- the "client",
-- the \ref device.h "device", and
+- the "device", and
-- the \ref driver.h "driver".
+- the "driver".

+These components are connected by two interfaces, the @ref device.h "device interface" that connects the device and the driver, and the @ref client.h "client interface" that connects the client and the driver.

 The device represents the physical quantum computer or also a classical simulator imitating a quantum computer.
 Multiple devices are managed by the driver.
 For that, the driver maintains a list